 In our second example, Paul Thomas Anderson chose a slightly taller 1.85:1 ratio for his film The Master.
 If you've seen it, you know that the performances are astounding.
 The image dimensions help capture not just the face but the entire physical performance.
 Consider this scene when emotions run high.

 In StudioBinder, you can adjust your storyboards to whichever aspect ratio you've chosen for your project.
-Once you've populated your shot list, the icon in the upper left corner gives you various options, including 1.85:1, 16:9, 4:3, and others.
+Once you've populated your shot list, the icon in the upper left corner gives you various options, including everything from 1:1 to the 2.39:1 aspect ratio.

 We hope this brief overview has answered the fundamental question: what is aspect ratio?
 Remember, this is not an arbitrary decision for your project.
 The size and dimension of your image has a direct impact on how it is received by the audience.
-Whether you're making a short film, a music video, or even a commercial, understanding the benefits of aspect ratio will elevate its quality and power.
+Whether you're making a short film, a music video, or even a commercial, understanding the benefits of aspect ratio will elevate the story.

 What is a storyboard?